Graduate Program Director & Associate Professor

-2. Appalachian Atmospheric Interdisciplinary Research (AppalAIR): Along with Dr. Ryan Emanuel (NCSU), Dr. Howie Neufeld (Biology), Dr. James Sherman (Physics and Astronomy), Dr. Rahman Tashakkori (Computer Science) and Dr. Brett Taubman (Chemistry), I am a founding member of AppalAIR.
+3. Appalachian Atmospheric Interdisciplinary Research (AppalAIR): Along with Dr. Ryan Emanuel (NCSU), Dr. Howie Neufeld (Biology), Dr. James Sherman (Physics and Astronomy), Dr. Rahman Tashakkori (Computer Science) and Dr. Brett Taubman (Chemistry), I am a founding member of AppalAIR.
 Our mission is to improve understanding of atmospheric properties and processes and the associated impacts on terrestrial ecosystems and climates in the southern Appalachian Mountains.
 We currently operate meteorological and aerosol monitoring instrumentation on the Appalachian campus and at Grandfather Mountain, Beech Mountain, Poga Mountain, and Bethel Elementary School.
-Along with B. Taubman (PI) and J. Sherman (co-PI), I am co-PI on a 3-yr, $499,470 NASA grant entitled Climate Action Network through Direct Observations and Outreach (CAN-DOO): Promoting Climate Science Awareness through Public Outreach, STEM Education, and Citizen Science.
+Along with B. Taubman (PI) and J. Sherman (co-PI), I recently served as co-PI on a 3-yr, $499,470 NASA grant entitled Climate Action Network through Direct Observations and Outreach (CAN-DOO): Promoting Climate Science Awareness through Public Outreach, STEM Education, and Citizen Science.
 Our group has also recently been funded by NSF to develop a mobile research tower for intensive field campaigns in the southern Appalachian Mountains.
 The mobile precipitation sensors are deployed at 6,150 ft on Roan Mountain, NC.
-Ginger Kelly recently completed a master’s thesis entitled Aerosol-Precipitation Interactions in the Southern Appalachian Mountains and we now have two publications from this work:
+Ginger Kelly completed a master’s thesis entitled Aerosol-Precipitation Interactions in the Southern Appalachian Mountains, with two publications from this work: